xbmc/audiodecoder.vgmstream/lib/vgmstream/doc/TXTP.md

 # - drop channel 1 then 2 (now 1)
 song#m1d,1d
 ```
 Proper mixing requires some basic knowledge though, it's further explained later.
 Order matters and operations are applied sequentially, for extra flexibility at the cost of complexity and user-friendliness, and may result in surprising mixes.
-Try to stick to macros and simple combos, using later examples as a base.
+Typical mixing operations are provided as *macros* (see below), so try to stick to macros and simple combos, using later examples as a base.

 This can be applied to individual layers and segments, but normally you want to use `commands` to apply mixing to the resulting file (see examples).
 Per-segment mixing should be reserved to specific up/downmixings.

-Mixing must be supported by the plugin, otherwise it's ignored (there is a negligible performance penalty per mix operation though).
+Mixing must be supported by the plugin, otherwise it's ignored (there is a negligible performance penalty per mix operation though, though having *a lot* will add up).

 ### Macros
 **`#@(macro name and parameters)`**: adds a new macro

 Manually setting values gets old, so TXTP supports a bunch of simple macros.
 They automate some of the above commands (analyzing the file), and may be combined, so order still matters.
-- `volume N (channels)`: sets volume V to selected channels
+- `volume N (channels)`: sets volume V to selected channels.
+N.N = percent or NdB = decibels.
+  -  `1.0` or `0dB` = base volume, `2.0` or `6dB` = double volume, `0.5` or `-6dB` = half volume
+  - `#v N` also works
-- `track (channels)`: makes a file of selected channels
+- `track (channels)`: makes a file of selected channels (drops others)
-- `layer-v N (channels)`: mixes selected channels to N channels with default volume (for layered vocals)
+- `layer-v (N) (channels)`: for layered files, mixes selected channels to N channels with default volume (for layered vocals).
+If N is ommited (or 0), automatically sets highest channel count among all layers plus does some extra optimizations for (hopefully) better sounding results.
+May be applied to global commands or group config.
-- `layer-b N (channels)`: same, but adjusts volume depending on layers (for layered bgm)
+- `layer-e (N) (channels)`: same, but adjusts volume equally for all layers (for generic downmixing)
-- `layer-e N (channels)`: same, but adjusts volume equally for all layers (for generic downmixing)
+- `layer-b (N) (channels)`: same, but adjusts volume focusing on "main" layer (for layered bgm)
 - `remix N (channels)`: same, but mixes selected channels to N channels properly adjusting volume (for layered bgm)
 - `crosstrack N`: crossfades between Nch tracks after every loop (loop count is adjusted as needed)
 - `crosslayer-v/b/e N`: crossfades Nch layers to the main track after every loop (loop count is adjusted as needed)